flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - balancing within the group
     - [[organizing circle]] is meeting Wednesdays at...
 12 UTC?
     - Flancian going this week
+    - Would 13 UTC work better?
+        - Yes.

 ## 2024-07-01